Code-Institute-Submissions/Milestone-Project-2-Breakout/readme.md

 ## Scope / Features

 Based on what we have determined in our strategy and taken into account in our user stories, the project should contain a game field with:<br>
-* a ball which starts moving as soon as the user has decided to serve it;
+* A ball which starts moving as soon as the user has decided to serve it;
-* a paddle which can be moved to the left and right and bounces the ball back towards the;
+* A paddle which can be moved to the left and right and bounces the ball back towards the;
-* 8 rows of bricks that dissapear when they get hit by a ball;
+* Eight rows consisting out of fourteen bricks that dissapear when they get hit by a ball;
 * There is a chance a destroyed brick contains a powerup, when this is the case, the powerup should start falling to the bottom of the screen;
 * When the powerup mentioned above is caught by the paddle, the powerup is activated;
 * We want to display the current level, the remaining lives, the score, the high score and info on the sound.